Scoo88/budget-devot/README.md

 ## Installation

-Follow these steps to install DeWallet on your local machine:
+Make sure you have Java 17 installed and follow these steps to install DeWallet on your local machine:

 1. **Clone the Repository**:
    ```bash